 The Leadership Summit will bring approximately 400 young male students of color, their mentors and teachers to UT Austin to participate in two days of workshops, professional exchange and career development.
-Sessions will feature discussions around social justice and the law enforcement system, male mentoring research and best practices, and health and wellness topics.
+Sessions will feature, discussions around social justice and the law enforcement system, male mentoring research and best practices, and health and wellness topics.
+We will also feature a student panel and a poetry/spoken word session made up of student leaders attending.
 Participants will include African American and Latino business leaders, researchers and educators as well as student leaders from across the state.
-This year’s keynote speakers will be Dr. César Cruz and Ernesto Mejia.

-For more information on the 5th Annual Male Student Leadership Summit click here.
+For the 2018 Texas Male Student Leadership Summit Program Click here.